flammie/omorfi/docs/install.md

 ![Anaconda](https://anaconda.org/flammie/omorfi/badges/installer/conda.svg)

-### Installing dependencies on other systems
+### Option 3) Installing dependencies on other systems

 Follow the instructions by [HFST](https://hfst.github.io) and [VISL CG 3](https://visl.sdu.dk/cg3.html) projects.

+## Installing omorfi

+Choose only one of the methods of installing omorfi language models!

-## Using omorfi without full compilation
+### Option 1) Using stable omorfi without full compilation

 It is possible to download pre-compiled omorfi models and use them without going through the compilation process.
 If you have downloaded and installed all the